Acheron: Part II: Plot

 Daryl and Dog come across a bloody trail and discover Roy.
 Inside the train car, Duncan and Frost force open the hinge to the next car's door, but the path is blocked.
 The pressure of the walkers on the opposite door, including a zombified Gage, eventually causes the door to break.
 Gabriel fends the walkers off with a shotgun, and Maggie gives Negan a gun to help kill the herd.
 Daryl hears the gunshots and runs to their side of the train, where he's able to cut through the herd from behind, pry the door open, and free the trapped survivors.
-Daryl kills the rest of the walkers with a grenade as team regroups outside of the car, by the exit of the subway tunnels.
+Daryl kills the rest of the walkers with a grenade as the team regroups outside of the car, by the exit of the subway tunnels.

 Back at the compound, Eugene is taken to a room for further questioning by General Mercer and an auditor.
 Eugene is intimidated by Mercer, who demands to know where his settlement is, and why he was at the train station.
 Eugene tells the truth, breaking down in the process.
 Afterwards, in the daylight, a wagon transports Eugene to a boxcar, where he is reunited with Yumiko, Princess, and Ezekiel.
 Mercer then tells the group that they have successfully completed processing and will be escorted to orientation.
 A woman (Chelle Ramos) then enters and asks for Eugene; he raises his hand.
 The woman introduces herself as Stephanie.

 After Negan gives the gun back to Maggie, she decides to detour the group to Arbor Hills, explaining that Georgie left a hidden supply depot there containing ammo, food, and weapons, where they can resupply and rest before continuing to Meridian.
 On the road, the group discovers dozens of bodies strung up by their ankles hanging from roadside trees.
-A bolt suddenly strikes Roy in the face, instantly killing him, and a bladed weapon is flung from the darkness, striking Cole in the thigh.
+Suddenly, Roy is shot in the head with an arrow and a flying blade hits Cole in the thigh and cuts his hand off.
 The group flees for cover and scatter into the woods as a group of Reapers reveal themselves.